Sponsored

 2. Feed the white background next and keep one side of the panel exposed before pushing deeper into the rocket.

-3. Trim the brown lower-right wedge early because it traps the rocket body from below and keeps several colors alive together.
+3. Trim the brown lower-right wedge early, because it traps the rocket body from below and keeps several colors alive together.

 4. Delay most orange-window and black-bracket cleanup until the frame and base are already shortened.

-5. Finish the rocket nose, the orange window blocks, and the remaining bracket scraps after the border and the launch-pad wedge have clearly broken apart.
+5. Finish the rocket nose, the orange window blocks, and the remaining bracket scraps only after the border and the launch-pad wedge have clearly broken apart.

 Common Mistakes to Avoid